Harrix/harrix-pylib/docs/funcs_md.md

 def generate_toc_with_links_content(markdown_text: str) -> str
 ```

-Generates a Table of Contents (TOC) with links for the provided markdown content.
+Generate a Table of Contents (TOC) with links for the provided markdown content.

 Args: